 Let us go back sixty years to meet a man [La Boétie] … who conceptualized this revolution, gave it a psychology and its classical expression. ...
 In the era of individualism, the genius precedes events.
 His work often remains ineffective for an extended period, appearing to be dead.
 Yet, it remains alive for a very long period, and waits for others to apply its ideas practically; men of great and strong spirit, even if they are not necessarily inspired by such a visionary and fateful solitude.

 Did Landauer identify with this portrait of La Boétie as the hidden genius of early modernity and consider himself the hidden genius of the 20th century?
-Whatever the answer to this psychological question, it is nevertheless certain that Landauer developed major aspects of his in the subsequent pages he wrote on La Boétie.
+Whatever the answer to this psychological question, it is nevertheless certain that Landauer developed major aspects of his antipolitics in the subsequent pages he wrote on La Boétie.

 A new colossus